solariox/ostify/README.md

 - [ ] Use another API for the initial login part.
 Maybe keycloak,  Google, Facebook, Twitter, etc...
 - [ ] Add social features, like sharing playlists, following other users, etc...
 - [ ] Add a recommendation system, based on the games you play, the music you listen to, the games you own, etc...

+# 3 - TODO
+- [ ] Find and use a good library for front design (tailwind?)
+- [ ] Use React for fragments

+## Question
+- What should be the main way to register into the app?
+Using steam, or using a custom account?

 ## Docs
 https://steamcommunity.com/dev